 7 NIGHT/8 DAY USVI/BVI*

-Plan on having dinner and drinks onboard that evening and take a deep breathe . . . you're in the Caribbean!!!
+Plan on having dinner and drinks onboard that evening and take a deep breath . . . you're in the Caribbean!!!

-Enjoy a quick breakfast onboard, then head directly to customs at The West End of Tortola to clear into the British Virgin Islands, where you'll find the NEW customs building (it's blue, you can't miss it)!
-From there, work you way towards Norman Island for a night in The Bight.
+Enjoy a quick breakfast onboard, then head directly to customs at The West End of Tortola to clear into the British Virgin Islands.
+From there, work your way towards Norman Island for a night in The Bight.
 Just outside of The Bight, don't miss The Indians for some of the most amazing snorkeling in the Virgin Islands.
 Grab a ball and plan to stay for a while.
 Once you have picked up a mooring ball in The Bight, you can dinghy over to the Caves for more unbeatable snorkeling.
-Tucked away in the southeast corner is Pirate's Bight, a family oriented beach bar and restaurant.
-With its beautiful setting and calm waters, its a great place to lounge during the day in their comfy beach chairs.
+Tucked away in the southeast corner is Pirate's Bight, a family-oriented beach bar and restaurant.
+With its beautiful setting and calm waters, it is a great place to lounge during the day in their comfy beach chairs.
 And, believe it or not, Pirate's Bight is even more beautiful in the evening, so plan to enjoy dinner there.

 Click here to check out there amazing menu and extensive wine list.

-After breakfast and maybe a morning paddle around the Bight, make your way around to Great Harbour on Peter Island to visit the new Willy T!
-It's kind of a must in the BVI, even if it's just for lunch and to make the famous jump off the back of the ship.
-From there head towards Cooper island, but if the seas are somewhat calm, take a little detour to Salt Island to snorkel the Wreck of the Rhone.
+After breakfast and maybe a morning paddle around the Bight, head towards Cooper island, but if the seas are somewhat calm, take a little detour to Salt Island to snorkel the Wreck of the Rhone.
 The rudder post comes within 15 feet of the surface and below that is the 17 foot bronze propeller.
 Also visible, even when snorkeling, is the cargo deck, propeller shaft, mid shaft bearing and gearbox.
 Surrounding all this, is of course a spectacular reef system full of wreck loving fish.
 This will be a highlight of your trip.